Inca architecture: Masonry and construction methods

 Extraordinary manpower would have been necessary for large construction projects.
 The Inca Empire employed a system of tribute to the Inca government in the form of labor, called Mit'a that required all males between 15-50 to work on large public construction projects.
 Hyslop comments that the 'secret' to the production of fine Inca masonry “…was the social organization necessary to maintain the great numbers of people creating such energy-consuming monuments.”
-Spanish Chronicler Pedro Cieza De Leon wrote that Pachacuti "ordered 20,000 men sent in from the provinces" for the construction of Sacsayhuamán.
+Spanish Chronicler Pedro Cieza De Leon wrote that Pachacuti "ordered 20,000 men sent in from the provinces" for the construction of Sacsayhuamán, while Juan de Betanzos recorded that 50,000 were employed in Pachacuti's re-construction of Cusco.

 Water engineer Ken Wright estimates that 60 percent of the Inca construction effort was underground.
 The Inca built their cities with locally available materials, usually including limestone or granite.
-To cut these hard rocks the Inca used stone, bronze or copper tools, usually splitting the stones along natural fracture lines.
+To cut these hard rocks the Inca used stone, bronze or copper tools, usually splitting the stones along natural fracture lines, or by chiseling out a row of holes and splitting the stones with wedges.

 The stones were moved by teams of men pulling with ropes, as shown in the drawings of chronicler Felipe Guaman Poma de Ayala.
 Cieza De Leon also writes "4000 of them quarried and cut the stones; 6000 hauled them with great cables of leather and hemp."
 Similar ropes used on Incan suspension bridges were made with ichu grass.
 Small ropes of these materials have been shown to support a load of 4000lbs, and larger ropes may have been able to hold up to 50,000lbs.
 The stones were rolled to their positions using wooden beams on earth ramps.
-An unfinished chullpa in Sillustani still has a ramp in place.
+Unfinished chullpa at Cutimbo and Sillustani still have stone ramps in place, and a large earthen ramp can be seen leading from the quarry up to Ollantaytambo's Wall of the Six Monoliths.
 Father Cobo saw Incan builders using a similar ramp during the construction of the Cusco Cathedral.